 PORT RENFREW: the LAMBSY DIVEY MURDER

 We are not finished with Port Renfrew.
 You see, Mum created my indoor pets.
 The best were giraffe, little Lambsy Divey, and Blue Teddy.
-I had loved them, my whole life long, and, at the time of the event, which is about to unfold, with a four-year old’s passion.
+I had loved them, my whole life long and, at the time of the event which is about to unfold, with a four-year old’s passion.
 Into that mix, came my tiny hot water bottle.

 A little after that, Mum thought I should go outside and get some fresh air.
 I did not always play outside, but it was pretty glum in the house.
 The air is beyond fresh and the stars, bright in the night, when you live deep in the woods.
 Out I went.

 What Mum had forgotten; it was sunny, hence, wash day.
 My pets were flat as pancakes, flapping in the wind.
-I had been previously shielded, from such treachery.
-They were stuck by millions of clothes pegs, known now, in hindsight, against, God forbid, being exited to the wilderness.
+I had been previously shielded from such treachery.
+They were stuck on by millions of clothes pegs, known in hindsight, against, God forbid, being exited to the wilderness.
 Inconsolable!
 How could she!
 Giraffe, Lambsy Divey, Blue Teddy and the most of the crew.
 All dead.
 Dead I tell you, and not to be resurrected.

 Mum showed me the stuffing for Lambsy Divey, her cotton batten, already dry.
 She tried to convince that its shape was exact to her pelt, and all that was needed was for Lambsy to dry and the batten to be sewed back into place.
-Now, I was pretty certain I knew what needled felt like and was sure Lambsy would need that disgusting ether.
+Now, I was pretty certain I knew what needled felt like and was sure Lambsy would need some disgusting ether.
 Thank goodness Mum did not persist with Blue Teddy.
 She got re-stuffed and needled, yes, needled, in private, thus, was totally acceptable, once more.

 Now, Mum, as I said, was a bacteriologist.
 She had made the menagerie out of sturdy but washable material.
 Wash was the word of the day for her sick little girl.
 OK, “don’t be afraid of dirt” preceded that!”
 You can see below, that Blue Teddy lives on.
 Done right, the first time, was the second order of each day!
-Her 75th birthday picture, is below.
+Her 75th birthday picture, is left.
 Her second eye, which is still perfectly fixed in place, is hidden by a “wrinkle”, poor dear, because she was too large for her scan.
 She bathed when the sun was verifiably strong, and was going to hang on.
 Sunlight; best disinfectant, so, said my Mum.
 Hung to dry with no SPF.
 Such abuse.
 You must imagine her glorious blue, her luxurious fur.

 Before moving on – or – before another memory of Port Renfrew detains, here is a picture of my grandfather, Mathias Hemmingsen, and me, on the banks of the San Juan River in Port Renfrew, BC so long, long ago.
 (Should you want to know how Mathias made his way from Norway to BC, through Wisconsin look under the tab “Before Memories” for “Dear Granddad: If Only November Had Been August”